Australian Government Bureau of Meteorology

 If available, use fans or air-conditioners to keep cool.

-The next heatwave warning will be issued by 3:00pm EDT on Thursday 04 December 2025For extended forecasts and greater detail visit weather zone°- Strong Wind Warning for Thursday for Macquarie, Hunter, Sydney, Illawarra, Batemans and Eden coasts
+The next heatwave warning will be issued by 3:00pm EDT on Sunday 21 December 2025For extended forecasts and greater detail visit weather zone°- Strong Wind Warning for Sunday for Byron, Coffs, Macquarie, Hunter, Sydney, Batemans and Eden coasts

 - Heatwave Warning New South Wales